 It’s possible that this person seeks validation or attention.
 You can provide that by moving closer to them and thanking them for their thoughts before redirecting the conversation.

-If possible either sit next to the person or directly across from him.
-Once he starts taking over discussion lean closer to him and thank him for his thoughts.
-Sometimes a hand on the knee or just moving into his space will help him lean away and stop talking.
-If you’re sitting across from him or standing, move toward him, gathering the attention toward you and your movement.
-Thank him and move on.
-If he’s pontificating and directing all his comments to you, step behind him.
-That will force him to speak to the entire group, and he’s more likely to notice their signals that it’s time for him to allow another to speak.
+If you’re in a physical space, move toward the speaker so they feel included, while also gathering the attention toward you and your movement.
+If the learner is pontificating and directing all comments to you, step behind them.
+That will force them to speak to the entire group and more likely to notice audience signals that it’s time for them to allow another to speak.

-Remind the entire room about the ground rules of giving everyone time to respond and that some of us need a little bit of silence in which to compose our thoughts.
+Remind the entire room, if applicable, about the their ground rules of giving everyone time to respond.
+Share that some personalities (DiSC styles C and S) need a little bit of silence in which to compose their thoughts before they speak.

 Keeping things moving and including everyone is the facilitator’s job so don’t hesitate to step in where needed.
 You own the room.
-Walk around and pull attention to yourself when necessary.
-Step back, stand still, and let the group focus on each other when appropriate.
+Pull attention to yourself when necessary.

 One person isn’t sharing

 Allow for silence.
 We all tend to get uncomfortable with silence, but some of us need it to gather our thoughts.
-Someone with a DiSC style of S or C, for example, will appreciate this additional time.
+Give silence a chance before calling on someone directly.

-Make sure you’ve done everything you can to make the room seem safe.
+Make sure you’ve done everything you can to make the session seem safe.
 Thank people for sharing.
 Model ways of including a reluctant speaker.